 The Gear Itself

 The Pack, The Tent, and The Sleeping Bag

 For my first piece of gear, I thought I should go into my first piece of unorthodox gear and perhaps the most important, my backpack.
-In my research into gear for the AT, I found that people in general have begun to move towards an ultralight approach towards backpacking.
+In my research into gear for the AT, I found that people, in general, have begun to move towards an ultralight approach towards backpacking.
 However, I’m a bigger dude.
-At 6’6″, I much prefer gear that is going to fit me right, and the overall comfort level of said gear, rather than if it’s two pound heavier.
-As such, I went for the pack that fulfilled this criteria the best for me.
+At 6’6″, I much prefer gear that is going to fit me right, and the overall comfort level of said gear, rather than if it’s two pounds heavier.
+As such, I went for the pack that fulfilled this criterion the best for me.
 This is the Gregory Baltoro 65.

 The Sleeping Bag… and Pad… and Bag Liner

 For my sleep system, I’ll be using a piece of well-worn gear and two pieces of new gear.
 My sleeping bag is my well-worn North Face Cat’s Meow.
 I’ve owned this bag for about 4-5 years now, it’s still holding strong and keeping me toasty.
 It is however only rated at 20 degrees, and I’m starting the AT in early March.
 As such, I recently purchased a Sea to Summit Thermolite Reactor Compact Plus.
 Beyond being a mouthful to say in full, I’m eager to bring the Thermolite because I think my plan with it is rather clever.
 I can use it as the liner for my main bag during the cold early months, swap to my main bag alone for the warmer months of spring, and during the hotter summer I can use the Thermolite on its own and send my heavier and much larger bag home.